1. Access and Subscriptions

 14. COUNTER 4 Reports FAQs

-1.1 Accessing SAGE Research Methods and SAGE Research Methods Cases as a Subscriber
+1.1 Accessing SAGE Research Methods, SAGE Research Methods Cases or SAGE Research Methods Datasets as a Subscriber

 Subscribers can access either product in one of the following ways:

-Navigate to SRM or SRMC from a subscribed facility, library, library IP proxy service or library website and you should automatically be authenticated via IP address recognition (or by referring URL) without entering a username and password.
+Navigate to SRM, SRMC for SRMD rom a subscribed facility, library, library IP proxy service or library website and you should automatically be authenticated via IP address recognition (or by referring URL) without entering a username and password.

 Athens and Shibboleth Authentication